nationalarchives/tdr-dev-documentation/load-testing/initial-load-testing.md

 ## Problems found during the tests

 ### Timeouts
 There are 4 timeouts that were preventing large consignments being processed.
+There were multiple queries that were slower but the slowest for large numbers of files was the `addFiles` mutation.
 * The akka request timeout.
 This is the maximum time a request can take
 * The akka server timeout.
 The maximum time a server response can take.
 This needs to be the same as the request timeout as they basically do the same thing.
 * The load balancer idle timout.